 When you go camping, there are a few essentials you need to bring with you.
 But what if you’re staying in a cabin instead of camping in the great outdoors?
-What should you bring then?
+What should you bring when you’re cabin camping?

-There are some similarities between camping and cabin camping, but there are also some key differences.
+There are some similarities between tent camping and cabin camping, but there are also some key differences.

 For example, cabins usually have electricity, running water, and a place to sleep, so you don’t need to worry about bringing a generator, extra water, or a cot.
 However, cabins also tend to be located in more remote areas, so you’ll want to ensure you’re prepared in an emergency.